tonimitrevski/Laravel-5-and-Angular-AOT/readme.md

-# Laravel 5.3 + Angular 2 AOT (Ahead Of Time) with Webpack
+# Laravel 5.4 + Angular AOT (Ahead Of Time) with Webpack

 ![alt tag](http://i.imgur.com/3sileJw.png)

-This is a  Laravel5 + Angular2 projects.
+This is a Laravel 5 and Angular projects.

 ### Code
 ____